mindash/android-structured-interview/README.md

 Interview Questions for getting you ready for your interview A small guide to help those looking to hire a developer for android.
 A great self-test if you're looking to keep current or practice for your own interview.
-All you need to know about iOS technical interview including some tips for preparing, questions and some coding exercises
+All you need to know about android technical interview including some tips for preparing, questions and some coding exercises

 ## Android domains